NCAR/climate-primer-water/doc/ch4_gcms.rst

 thereby testing our understanding of climate mechanisms and feedbacks, and contributing to detection and attribution studies (discussed in Chapter 3).
-This also allows researchers to simulate different future climate scenarios in developing effective climate change mitigation and adaptation strategies, such as emission reductions, reforestation, and technological innovations including geoengineering, in curbing climate impacts.
+This also allows researchers to simulate different future climate scenarios in developing effective climate-change mitigation and adaptation strategies, such as emission reductions, reforestation, and technological innovations including geoengineering, in curbing climate impacts.